-BUSINESS STRATEGY AND REVIEW 2014
+BUSINESS STRATEGY AND REVIEW 2015

-J.P.
-Morgan Malaysia's financial results for 2014 were satisfactory, as the Bank remained focused on its strategy of building a business around our target clients to achieve stable growth.
+The Bank's financial results for 2015 exceeded expectation and the momentum going into 2016 is encouraging.
 The Bank's key businesses, in particular transaction services, trade, wholesale banking and markets flow business, delivered strong growth which further strengthened its position within the domestic Malaysian market.

-The Bank recorded a profit before tax of RM18 million, declining by RM71 million against 2013.
-Net interest income increased by RM7 million or 8% to RM95 million, contributed by strong growth in deposits from customers.
-Other operating income declined by RM64 million or 55%, with lower net income from foreign exchange gains and derivatives, offset by higher fee income which increased by 25%.
-Meanwhile, operating expenses increased by RM11 million or 10% to RM129 million.
+The Bank recorded a profit before tax of RM70 million, an increase of RM53 million against 2014.
+Net interest income decreased by RM23 million or 24% to RM72 million, contributed by higher interest expense on deposits from banks and other financial institutions.
+Other operating income increased by RM86 million or >100%, with higher net income from foreign exchange gains and derivatives of RM64 million.
+Meanwhile, operating expenses increased by RM11 million or 9% to RM140 million.

-The Bank's total assets increased by 14% to RM7.0 billion, contributed by a 62% increase in corporate loan growth.
-In addition, deposits showed strong growth and increased by 13% to RM4.1 billion in 2014.
-The Bank's total capital ratio remained strong at 17.48%, while its Tier 1 capital ratio stood at 17.41% as at end of 2014.
+The Bank's total assets increased by 43% to RM10.0 billion, contributed by higher placements with banks and financial institutions of RM3.9 billion.
+Customer deposits showed a decline of 13% to RM3.6 billion, however, there was an increase in deposits from related parties by RM2.9 billion in 2015.
+The Bank's total capital ratio remained strong at 21.05%, with its Tier 1 capital ratio at 20.96% as at end of 2015.

-BUSINESS OUTLOOK FOR 2015
+BUSINESS OUTLOOK FOR 2016

-The macro environment remains challenging in 2015 and volatility in currencies and asset values remains a factor.
-Despite these conditions, there is optimism that the economic environment will stabilize and the economy will grow.
+While the macro-economic environment will remain challenging in 2016 due to the continued volatility in currencies and asset values, we remain optimistic that the economic environment will stabilize and the economy will continue to grow.
 J.P.
-Morgan will continue to focus on the quality and stability of earnings by investing in its transaction services, trade and wholesale banking businesses while enhancing the flow business.
+Morgan will remain focused on the quality and stability of our earnings by investing in transaction services, trade and wholesale banking businesses while also enhancing flow business.

 J.P.
-Morgan's target clients, consisting of multi-national corporations, large domestic corporates, financial institutions and non-bank financial institutions, benefit from the Bank's significant competitive advantage in terms of a broad product mix and global network which enables us to effectively service clients that have a domestic as well as an international presence.
+Morgan's target clients, which consists of multi-national corporations, large domestic corporates, financial institutions and non-bank financial institutions, benefit from our significant competitive advantage in terms of our broad product mix and global network.
+Both elements ensure we can effectively service clients that have both a domestic and international presence.